laurencelundblade/QCBOR/README.md

 some stack and/or heap memory.
 This will vary quite a bit by crypto library.
 Some may use malloc.
 Some may not.

-So far, no support for RSA has been added.
-If it were to be added, stack use

 So far no support for RSA is available, but since the keys and signatures are much bigger, implementing it will increase stack and memory usage substantially.